mkjanda/IAT-Design/README.md

 ![iat-design-screenshots](https://user-images.githubusercontent.com/35156960/155851736-763821db-a960-455b-bee0-4ac44ab8fa39.gif)

 In order for the program to start, it must be activated but this is not possible right now wikth all the URLs pointing to localhost instead of iatsoftware.net.
-Insert the following ik a file named IATDesign.xml in *%USER%\AppData\Local\IATSoftware*
+Insert the following ik a file named IATDesign.xml in <b>%USER%\AppData\Local\IATSoftware</b>

 ```xml
 <?xml version="1.0" encoding="utf-8"?>